psychoinformatics-de/psychoinformatics-www/content/pages/research.rst

 packaged in a multitude of structures and formats.
 This makes it hard to discover, obtain, and re-use existing data.

-Datalad is a software engineering project that aims to deliver a data management tool that aids data discovery, to simplify and homogenize access to data across many providers, and to re-share data with a community.
-One could think of Datalad as "Git for collections of datasets".
+DataLad is a software engineering project that aims to deliver a data management tool that aids data discovery, to simplify and homogenize access to data across many providers, and to re-share data with a community.
+One could think of DataLad as "Git for collections of datasets".

 As such, this software is ideally suited for projects like our *studyforrest* effort.
 It applies the successful model of collaborative, decentralized open